COMP 540 Project

 Requirements and Timetable

 Note that the draft final report is due a week before the end of the semester!
-The project proposal should be no longer than 5 typeset pages.
-The final report should be no longer than 15 typeset pages.
+The format of the project proposal and final project report are described below.

 Reports